RRSSsantosh-cse/Bynary-frontend/README.md

-I just want to summerize what i have done but to know much about the implementation please refer to pdf file attached
+I just want to summerize what i have done but to know much about the implementation please refer to pdf file attached .Use master branch to refer the code